-That Paul Simon knows some things about things.
+Like that Paul Simon knows some things about some things.

 “She said a good day ain’t got no rain.
 She said a bad day is when I lie in bed and I think of things that might have been.”

 So one of my amazing sponsors gave some lovely kids books to The Auction for Alma.
 And one is called “Someday my Love” and it’s the story of a new mom and all the hopes and dreams she has for this baby girl.